 Tensions are usually regarded as a bad thing.
-While Scrum celebrates diversity and makes a point of involving experts from multiple disciplines in the work, it does not explicitly say a difference of opinion is good thing.
-I’ve seen teams devolve into single minded steam engines.
+While Scrum celebrates diversity and makes a point of involving experts from multiple disciplines in the work, it does not explicitly say a difference of opinion is a good thing.
+I’ve seen teams devolve into single-minded steam engines.
 That hampers agility because more eyes see more risks and opportunities.

 By celebrating tensions and crediting them for the continuous improvement they fuel, conflict becomes less of an emotional thing.
 Where people work together there will always be conflict and tension.
 The trick is to harness it for productivity.

 Holacrcy is more related to Sociocracy than to Agile and Scrum.
 However, as the method positioned as “a concrete framework for encoding autonomy, agility, and purpose-alignment into your organization’s DNA,” I will compare it to Scrum and Kanban.